An easement is an interest in land or real estate property that grants another person or entity the right to use land within the easement

 When you’re buying a house, you might find out that the property has an easement on it.
 Essentially this means that someone other than you could have access to the land.
 This isn’t necessarily a bad thing.
 For example, utility companies typically hold easements in case they need to access pipes or cables.
 But in other situations, an easement might prove burdensome, such as when someone must cross your property to reach theirs.
 We’ll talk about different types of easements, how they’re created, and how property owners and homebuyers can prevent and remove them.

-Affirmative and negative is just one way to categorize easements.
+Affirmative and negative are just two ways to categorize easements.
 They can also be public or private.
 Public easements grant access to the public — a road easement, for example.
 Private easements are held by private individuals or companies.

 Other than that, here are the most common ways that easements would be described: